Research

 A data-driven approach to outstanding questions in soft matter is a crosscutting theme of our research.
 We combine machine learning and data mining with high-throughput experiments to better learn from our data, inform first-principles models, and design new photonic materials.

-Current research interests
+Current research projects

 • DNA-stabilized silver clusters – fluorophores with a “genome” for applications in NIR bioimaging and photonics